wangbard/wangbard.github.io/_tabs/about.md

 order: 4
 ---

 My name is **Mingrui Zou**.
-This blog is my space to share my journey—through the world of cryptography, quantum computing, math, and beyond.
-Thanks for stopping by, and let’s explore together!
+This blog is my corner of the internet where I dump thoughts, half-baked ideas, and the occasional “aha!” moment.
+Expect a mix of cryptography, quantum computing, and whatever else I trip over that seems worth writing down.
+Think of it as notes-to-self that I happened to leave unlocked — if you find them useful, great; if not, at least you now know how scattered my interests are.

 > 🔑 **My PGP Fingerprint**
 > `E149 B1A3 F402 5B79 77EC F94D B29A F9E5 93DF 06E7`